vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/notes/0_Introduction.md

 +++

-[^4]: For the reader who might be surprised by the shift in Sanskrit terms from *i* to *ai* \( *Śiva* to *Śaiva* , *Tripura* to *Traipura* \), let us explain that in Sanskrit, the adjecti-val form of a verbal or nominal root is made by adding an *a* , hence *tri * \+ *a = trai*.

-[^5]: Though very often called “Mother,” the Hindu goddess in her various forms and names, is not a “mother-goddess.”
-She has no children \(or, at any rate, does not give birth to them normally\).
-Tripurasundarī has Bhairava as a consort but is not married to him.

-[^6]: There are *ardhanārī* , half-female, half-male images of this divine pair.

-[^7]: On this group of deities, see David Kinsley, Tantric Visions of the Divine: The Ten Mahāvidyās \(Berkeley: University of California Press, 1997\).

-[^8]: This observance consisted for the practitioner in wandering while carrying a skull-topped staff and an alms bowl fashioned of a human cranium.

-[^9]: The best description of the *āmnāya* system and, more generally, of the Śaiva traditions is that of Alexis Sanderson, “Śaivism and the Tantric Traditions,” in Stewart Sutherland et al., eds, *The World’s Religions* \(London: Routledge, 1981\), pp. 606–704.

-[^10]: On the *pīṭ has* , see note 22 of chapter 1 below.

 164

-[^11]: This tradition has been studied by Douglas R. Brooks, notably in Auspicious Wisdom: The Texts and Traditions of Śrīvidyā, Śākta Tantrism in South India \(Albany: SUNY Press, 1992\).

-[^12]: There is Brooks’s study quoted above and also his *The Secret of the Three Cities. *

-*An Introduction to Hindu Śākta Tantrism* \(Chicago: University of Chicago Press, 1990\).
-Though informative, these two books do not cover the vast area of texts of the Tripurā tradition of the *dakṣiṇāmnāya. *

 [^13]: Edited and translated by Arthur Avalon in the *Tantrik Texts* , fi rst published in 1922 \(reprint Madras: Ganesh & Co., 1953\).